Mon – Sun: 24/7 Plumbing

 So, to save yourself and everyone else the trouble, it is recommended that you stick to flushing only the 3Ps; pee, poo and paper!

-You may wonder why these wet wipe companies label their product as “flushable” when it isn’t.
-This is why the Australian Competition and Consumer Commission (ACCC) filed a case against several wet wipe manufacturers, including Kimberly Clark and their product (Cottonelle Flushable Cleansing Cloths).
+You might wonder why these wet wipe companies market their products as “flushable” when they aren’t.
+Well, the Australian Competition and Consumer Commission (ACCC) took action against some manufacturers, including Kimberly Clark, for misleading claims.

 A consumer advocacy group CHOICE survey showed how Australians comprehend “flushable wipes.”
 Out of the 1679 people interviewed, around 67% believed that flushable wipes would disintegrate like other sanitary products.
 Not only is this untrue, but also quite harmful if this is the majority of the public’s perception.